WWE News: AEW Star Rips NXT, Says ‘They’d Be In The Dark Match’ On His Show

 As previously reported by The Inquisitr, the debut episode of NXT brought about multiple injuries in what was a hard-hitting night.
 Omega doesn’t really seem to care, though, and he truly believes that AEW is miles and miles above NXT.

 NXT superstar Dominik Dijakovic didn’t take very kindly to what Omega had to say and chose to respond to him on Twitter.
-Omega didn’t have much to say in response, but he ended up leaving a gif to express how he felt about Dijakovic’s words.
+Omega didn’t have much to say in response, but he ended up leaving a GIF to express how he felt about Dijakovic’s words.

 — Kenny Omega (@KennyOmegamanX) September 19, 2019